coreinfrastructure/best-practices-badge/doc/security.md

 ### Confidentiality

+#### Almost all data not confidential

+We try to store as little confidential information as we reasonably can, as this limits the impact of any confidentiality breach.
-Almost all data we collect is considered public, e.g., all project data, who owns the project information, and GitHub user names, so we don't need to keep those confidential.
+Almost all data we collect is considered public, e.g., all project data, who owns the project information, and GitHub user names.
+Therefore, we don't need to keep those confidential.

 For each user account we store some other data.
-Some we present to the public, such as claimed user name, creation time, and edit times.
+Some we present to the public, such as claimed user name, creation time, and edit times; we present these as we consider that public information.
 We do not present the user's preferred locale to the public, under the theory that we don't know of a reason someone else would have a legitimate reason to know that.
-However, this is not sensitive data and it is certainly not identifying information, so we would not consider it a breach if someone else got the "preferred locale" information.
+However, all of this is not considered sensitive data and it is certainly not identifying information, so we would not consider it a breach if someone else got this information (such as the preferred locale).
-We try to store as little information about users as we reasonably can, so that any breach cannot reveal very much.

 Non-public data is kept confidential.
-In our case, non-public data are the user passwords, the "remember me" token (login nonce) if the user has enabled remember me, and user email addresses.
+In our case, the non-public data that must be kept confidential are the user passwords, the "remember me" token (login nonce) if the user has enabled the remember me function, and user email addresses.
-We *do* consider them higher-value assets and protect them specially, as described below.
+We *do* consider this data higher-value and protect them specially.
-We protect their communication (data in motion) using HTTPS.

 #### User passwords